 Add one or two tablespoons of vinegar to a glass of pomegranate juice.
 The sweet flavor and distinct aroma of the pomegranate juice go well with the vinegar.
 Drink this healthy tonic regularly in the morning.

-5. Passion fruit and apple cider vinegar
+5. Passion fruit with vinegar

 Passion fruit contains an extensive list of nutrients.
 It contains flavonoids, vitamins A and C that act as antioxidants, vitamin B in the form of riboflavin and niacin, and good amounts of fiber and protein.
 It also has minerals such as iron, magnesium, phosphorus, potassium, and copper.